 I was wet, hungry, and tired, and it was getting dark.
-I saw that it would be out of the question to try to reach home that night, even if I would have known the direction to take.
-Seating myself by a tree between two large roots, I began studying what to do.
+I saw that it would be out of the question to try to reach home that night, even if I had known the direction to take.
+Seating myself by a tree between two giant roots, I began studying what to do.
 I had no matches, and if I had, they would have been wet.
-Before it was entirely dark I thought of a plan to build a fire.
-I found a dead hemlock, and fired my gun into it, thinking that the dry wood would take fire, but it did not.
+Before it was entirely dark, I thought of a plan to build a fire.
+I found a dead hemlock, and fired my gun into it, considering that the dry wood would take fire, but it did not.
 I poured two charges into my gun, with no ball, and tried it again, putting the muzzle of the gun within a foot of the tree.
-Again it failed, and it was now quite dark.
+Again, it failed, and it was now quite dark.

 I hunted my way back to the hemlock with the big roots and there huddled in between them the best that I could to spend the night.
 The roots came out of the tree about three feet from the ground, and between them, I found tolerable shelter.
 It was a dismal place.
 My clothes were soaking, I became chilly, and my feet got cold.
 I tried to keep warm by stamping, but, the ground being soft, I was soon in mud to my ankles.
 My clothes froze stiff on me, and I became very cold, but there was no other way than to stand it.